Serverless and Dedicated operation modes

 If the limit is exceeded, a query is not accepted for execution and the

 Throughput limit exceeded error is returned.
 This error means that you can safely resend your query later.
-We recommend that you use the statements supplied as part of the YDB SDK when re-sending queries.
+We recommend that you use the statements supplied as part of the YDB SDK when re-sending.
 The proposed statements implement repetition algorithms that use different repetition strategies depending on error type and code: zero delay, exponentially increasing delay, fast or slow repetition, and others.

 The limit is triggered with some delay, so the